amiaopensource/av-python-carpentry/_episodes/08-movetranscode.md

 - "Collecting filepaths is often the first step of any AV script"
 ---

-Alice (remember Alice??) had 3 tasks she wanted to complete.
+Alice had 3 tasks she wanted to complete.

 1. create service copy MP4s for all of the files on her hard drive
 2. share the duration of each video file with a cataloger